GitHub

 thresholds_outgoingOptional.
 Detects attacks originated by protected hosts (compromised machines).
 Same keys as thresholds; at least one must be set.
 Absent, outgoing traffic is not counted.
 See Detection.

 hostgroups[]Optional named prefix groups with their own thresholds and mitigation policy, including per_host or total calculation.
+Each may carry a tenant label.
 See Hostgroups.

-baselineOptional continuous EWMA learned per-host thresholds, per-hostgroup overridable.
+baselineOptional continuous learned per-host thresholds (EWMA — exponentially weighted moving average), per-hostgroup overridable.
 See Baselines.

 ban.unban_hysteresis_secondsTraffic must stay below threshold this long before a ban is withdrawn, preventing flapping.